10kumaranurag01/fullstack-dev-assignment/README.md

 ## Deployment

 Had some issues with GOOGLE_PRIVATE_KEY env variable while deploying it to vercel, due to project deadlines am submitting without deploying, am trying to solve the issue meanwhile.
+(THE PROJECT WORKS FLAWLESSLY LOCALLY)